-Picture this: you’ve traveled the world and you’ve visited Northern Italy.
+You’ve traveled the world and you’ve visited Northern Italy.
 You’ve hit the Italian “big three,” Venice-Florence-Rome, and you’re ready for something different.
-You’re enjoying Italy well enough, but you wouldn’t mind lower prices and smaller crowds.
+You enjoy Italy well enough, but you wouldn’t mind lower prices and smaller crowds.
 I’ve got two words for you: go south.

 Things to note about this itinerary:

 - It’s not really an itinerary.
-Each of these destinations merits more time than you’ll have in two weeks, so do a bit of reading on them to see which ones are more interesting to you.
-You’ll spend more time in those, and perhaps skip others.
+And nothing’s set in stone, really.
+Each of these destinations merits more time than you’ll have in two weeks, so do a bit of research and reading to see which ones are more interesting to you.
+You’ll spend more time at some, and perhaps skip others.

 - The assumption is that you’re starting in Rome and ending in Palermo.
-If you need a round-trip back to Rome, factor in time for a return flight.
+If you need a round-trip back to Rome, factor in time for a return flight, train or bus.

 - I’m sticking to places you can reach relatively easily by train or bus, but keep in mind that much of Southern Italy is best visited with your own wheels.
 Rent a car and you’ll have much more flexibility about where you get to go.